Xkaliberos/Scripts/README.md

 3.Requirenments.txt (Includes Packages to be installed)

 4.Follow the steps in Getting_Nvidia_Packages to get Nvidia kernel and headers.
+(Under Work , So don't use it for now.)